What is the course about?

 By the end of this course you should be able to...

-- demonstrate some knowledge of the structure of Greek
+- demonstrate further knowledge of declensions of nouns;

 What level is the course and do I need any particular skills?

-This is a course for those who have already completed Classical Greek 1: Module 3, or who have equivalent experience.
-The course is also suitable for those who want to go on to read New Testament Greek.
+You should have studied Greek for at least 1 year.
 As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussions on readings.
 Please look at the rest of the course outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.

 How will I be taught, and will there be any work outside the class?